Table of Contents

 The concept here is simple: when your customers cancel, prompt them to explain why they’ve decided to walk away (via email, input form, etc).
 Doing so in good faith represents an opportunity to figure out how your business can improve.

 Below is an example of a subscription cancellation email via Baremetrics.
-Our platform makes it a cinch to not only roll out such autoresponders, but turn your cancellations into data points via our Cancellation Insights feature which highlights the “why” behind your lost customers.
+Our platform makes it a cinch to not only roll out such autoresponders but also turn your cancellations into data points via our Cancellation Insights feature which highlights the “why” behind your lost customers.

 The caveat here?